Google Antigravity

 So I built one.

-🤖 What Gemini Thinks “Google Antigravity” Means
+What Gemini Thinks “Google Antigravity” Means (And Why That's a Problem)

-- a novelty browser experiment
+- a novelty browser Easter egg

 - not an AI tool